Dallas Goedert Player Prop Bets for NFL Week 11 | Philadelphia vs. New Orleans 11/21/2021

 Matchup vs. New Orleans

-- Against the Saints, Goedert has averaged 14.3 receiving yards per game in his three career matchups, 28.2 fewer than his over/under for Sunday's game.
+- Goedert is averaging 14.3 receiving yards per game in three career matchups against the Saints, 28.2 fewer than his receiving yards prop bet over/under for Sunday's game (42.5).

-- This week Goedert will face the NFL's 26th-ranked pass defense (280.4 yards allowed per game).
+- The Saints have the NFL's 26th-ranked pass defense this season, surrendering 280.4 yards per game through the air.

-- With 13 passing TDs conceded this year, the Saints defense is ranked eighth in the league.
+- With 13 passing TDs conceded this year, the Saints defense is ranked eighth in the NFL.

 Recent Performances

-- In last week's matchup with the Broncos, Goedert reeled in two passes for 28 yards while being targeted two times.
+- In last week's outing against the Broncos, Goedert was targeted two times, totaling 28 yards on two receptions.

-- Goedert has recorded 143 receiving yards (47.7 per game), hauling in 11 balls on 15 targets over his last three outings.

 Goedert's Philadelphia Teammates